John-Spraul/test-react-todomvc/README.md

 This To-Do App was initialized using create-react-app.
 All DOM manipulation is handled with REACT or CSS.

-To run this app, navigate into the directory and run `npm i` in terminal.
+To run this app, navigate into the `todo` directory and run `npm i` in terminal.
 Once that is done, run `npm start`.

 ## Credit